mend/renovate-ce-ee/docs/reporting-apis.md

 ## Available Reporting APIs

-Available reporting APIs are listed below.
+The list below describes the available reporting APIs.
 Follow the links on the API names for full details.

 - [Org info](#org-info) ← Stats for a single org
 - [Repo list](#repo-list) ← List of repos for a single org
 - [Repo info](#repo-info) ← Stats for a single repo
 - [Repo dashboard](#repo-dashboard) ← Dependency Dashboard information
-- [Repo pull requests](#repo-pull-requests) ← List of pull requests for a single repo
+- [Repo pull requests](#repo-pull-requests) ← [GitHub only] List of pull requests for a single repo
-  - Note: The `Repo pull requests` API is only available for GitHub repositories.
-  - It requires `RENOVATE_REPOSITORY_CACHE=enabled`.

 ## Enable Reporting APIs

 Reporting APIs are disabled by default.
 When Reporting APIs are enabled, relevant data will be collected after every Renovate job and stored locally in the Renovate database.